 Being a low cost carrier, Southwest doesn’t offer a ton of extra benefits, but this card allows you to reach those elite status benefits much more quickly.

 First, for every $10,000 you spend on the card you will earn 1,500 Tier Qualifying Points (TQP), which are what you need to achieve elite status.
 The first tier, A-List, is achieved with 35,000 TQP or 25 one-way flights.

 Your second level is reached after 70,000 TQP or 50 one-way flights.
 You can earn a maximum of 15,000 TQP with the card, but if you are also flying frequently you should earn the status quickly.

-Even better, every point earned with the Chase Southwest Rapid Rewards® Premier Credit Card counts toward the Qualifying Points needed to earn a Companion Pass.
+Even better, every point earned with any Southwest credit card counts toward the Qualifying Points needed to earn a Companion Pass.
 And yes, this includes the sign-up bonus!

 While not an elite status tier, the Companion Pass allows you to earn the benefit of bringing a companion on any flight with you for just the cost of taxes and fees.